 TriSmile TV will also provide video clips and interviews of both races, courtesy of Fotovabrik.ee

 Elite Women Start List – 1200 start (local time)

 Elite Men Start List – 1600 start

-Find more details about this event - 2013 Tartu ITU Sprint Triathlon European Cup
+Related Event: 2013 Tartu ITU Sprint Triathlon European Cup

 |Results: Elite Men|

 Pavel Andreev retained the European Championship title in Tartu with a dynamic victory in a race dominated by the Russian athletes.
 The reigning World Champion, and 2011 European Champion, led home a Russian 1-2-3 to begin 2013…27 Jan, 2013